ogcio/logto/README.OGCIO.md

 ## Sync with main repository

 To sync with the main repository, once a new version is released, follow the following steps:
+- add the main repository remote, if it is not set in your git configuration, `git remote add upstream git@github.com:logto-io/logto.git`
 - run `git fetch --tags upstream` to fetch all the tags from the main repository
 - check if the tag you want to sync with exists `git tags -v YOUR_TAG`, e.g. `git tags -v v1.17.0`
 - checkout a new branch, starting by `dev`, locally, naming it `feature/YOUR_TAG`,